Disemerge/Lua-Deobfuscation/README.md

 These techniques can be applied individually or in combination to make it harder to reverse engineer or modify the Lua code.
 However, it's important to note that obfuscation is not foolproof and can be circumvented by determined attackers with sufficient time and resources.

 ### Loadstring
-Loadstring obfuscation is a common technique to hide code within a loadstring. using loadstring is a security risk because it can be easily dumped by skids.
+In Lua, the `loadstring` function can be used to load a string containing Lua code and execute it as a function.
+This function can be obfuscated, or obscured, by manipulating the string containing the Lua code in such a way that it is difficult for a human to read and understand, but still executable by the `loadstring` function.

+The script below can defeat any loadstring obfuscation, Yes its really that simple I know.
 ```lua
 loadstring = print
 ```

-Some obfuscators like PSU use this to their advantage for example
+Some obfuscators like PSU use this to their advantage.
+(Script below taken from PSU obfuscated code) The `decompressedbyte` is the second layer of obfuscation which ran by the ``Loadstring`` function which passes the `Table` object.
 ```lua
 loadstring(string.sub(decompressedbytecode, LuaHeaders))(Table, ...)
 ```
-The `decompressedbyte` is the second layer of obfuscation which ran by the ``Loadstring`` function which passes the `Table` object into it so if you just print and run the generated code it simply will not work.

 ## Defeat obfuscation